unfoldingWord/door43-enqueue-job-test/README.md

         or view debugging info at http://127.0.0.1:5000/showDB/
         if there is no redis instance running)

-To run (using Flask and gunicorn and nginx, plus redis) in docker containers:
+To run (using Flask and gunicorn and nginx, plus redis) in three docker containers:
     make composeEnqueueRedis
     (then view at http://127.0.0.1:8080/
         send json payload data to http://127.0.0.1:8080/client/webhook/
         and view debugging info at http://127.0.0.1:8080/showDB/)

+To build a docker image:
+    make image

+To push the image to docker hub:
+    docker login -u <dockerUsername>
+    make pushImage
 ```

 Basically this small program collects the json payload from the DCS (Door43